Our emergency line is available 24 hours a day.

 Stay away from downed and low-hanging power lines

 If you see a downed or damaged power line, keep your distance and call 911 immediately.
 Never touch a power line or any object, including trees, that is in contact with a line.

-- Keep people, equipment and objects at least 10 feet away from power lines.
+- Keep people, equipment and objects at least 30 feet away from down and low-hanging power lines.

 - Never attempt to remove a fallen tree or branch from a power line.
 You could be seriously injured or killed.

-- If a tree or branch does come in contact with a power line, keep yourself and others away from the tree and call 911.
+- If a tree or branch does come in contact with a power line, keep yourself and others away from the tree and call 911 and NorthWestern Energy.